Home

 Recording or slides of our recent talks are available here

-Our second talk of 2026 will take place on Thursday 19th March at 6pm.
+Our third talk of 2026 will take place on Thursday 30th April at 6pm.

 If you plan to attend please register using the Eventbrite link below: